The original Romulan Bird of Prey model from Star Trek was trashed

 However, in a subsequent season, when another script called for the model to be pulled out of mothballs, a tragic fate had taken the bird from us.

 Wah Chang was a non-union contractor.
-The Bird of Prey prop was returned to him after the production of "Balance of Power."
+The Bird of Prey prop was returned to him after the production of "Balance of Terror."
 Thinking it was a one-off use, Chang had disposed of the ship.
 After much back and forth, producers came to the revelation and determined the budget could not afford to rebuild the prop.

 In the season two episode "The Deadly Years," the Enterprise again encounters some Romulan Bird of Prey ships.
 To create the space scenes, stock footage was used.
 The following season, our heroes again face off against the Romulans in "The Enterprise Incident."
 However, Spock notes an immediate difference: "Intelligence reports Romulans now using Klingon design."